tanfwong/rfsoc_notes/_sources/ch9/sampthm.md

   in {numref}`sec:undersample`.

-* It is easy to see that the same aliasing trick theoretically applies to bandpass signals lying in any "higher" Nyquist zone.
+* It is easy to see that the same aliasing trick theoretically applies to bandpass signals lying in any "higher" Nyquist zones.
 However, the sampling operation in practical ADCs is not ideal.
 The effect of non-ideal sampling may be thought of as first lowpass filtering the continuous-time bandpass signal and then performing ideal